Mbucari/InjectDotnet/README.md

 To inject a .NET Framework Dll, use the overload that doesn't have the `runtimeconfig` parameter.

-You may optionally wait for bootstrap method to return to receive it's return code, and the injector supports passing structs with additional data to the injected dll (see the samples prokjects).
+You may optionally wait for bootstrap method to return to receive it's return code, and the injector supports passing structs with additional data to the injected dll (see the samples projects).

 ### Injecting into .NET Targets
 **InjectDotnet** supports injecting into managed target processes, but there are some limitations.